DarushDev/my-firebase-todo/README.md

 # my-firebase-todo
 Simple android ToDo application with Firebase integration.
 It has Login and Sign-up functionalities.
+You can delete any record by simply clicking on it.

 ![Image](../master/app/src/main/res/drawable/screenshot1.png)
 ![Image](../master/app/src/main/res/drawable/screenshot2.png)